GDPR and Data First Party: solutions for a world without cookies

 • That of owning your own data and no longer being dependent on third parties.

-• Companies are active in collecting data, which enables them to gather authentic information.
-In fact, this data is shared directly and transparently by their customers or prospects (in exchange for personalised offers or discounts).
+• Companies are more active in collecting data, which enables them to gather more authentic information.
+In fact, this data is shared directly and more transparently by their customers or prospects (generally in exchange for a promise of value such as personalised offers or discounts).

-• Organisations are taking a more ethical and respectful approach.
-They therefore create a relationship of trust, in which customers are informed about the data they share, how it is used and the benefits they can derive from it.
+• Organisations are taking a more ethical and respectful approach the privacy of their users.
+They therefore create a relationship of trust, in which their customers are informed about the data they share, how it is used and the benefits they can derive from it.

 First-party data: the best solution to the end of cookies?

-With the arrival of the GDPR, not to mention the tightening grip of the GAFAs on the global advertising market, companies have begun to refocus on first-party and zero-party data.
+With the arrival of the RGPD, not to mention the tightening grip of the GAFAs on the global advertising market, companies have begun to refocus on first-party and zero-party data.

-First-party data corresponds to information collected directly by advertisers and medias.
-It includes declarative data that is shared by users (when they fill in a form or sign up for a service/subscription).
+This first-party data corresponds to information collected directly by advertisers and medias.
+This includes, for example, declarative data that is shared voluntarily by users (when they fill in a form or sign up for a service/subscription).
+Behavioral data collected on the advertiser’s website also falls into this category.

 This data is therefore known as ‘proprietary’ data, as opposed to second or third-party data (collected and shared by third parties).

 When it comes to acquiring data, companies will be concentrating on their internal databases.
-But also on new advertising technology solutions (those powered by gamification).
+But also on new advertising technology solutions (particularly those powered by gamification).

 Thanks to first-party data, they can continue to collect data.
-But above all, they will have access to precise and effective information, whether for email automation, the sending of web notifications or social media campaigns.
+But above all, they will have access to more precise and effective information, whether for email automation, the sending of web notifications or the creation of social media campaigns.

-By respecting consumer demands for transparency, brands increase the likelihood that their audience will provide them more information.
-They will have confidence in the way their data is used.
-For emailing first party data, shared voluntarily and demonstrating an interest in the brand’s offer, will result in better open rates… It will therefore result in a better deliverability rate (i.e. fewer emails in the spam box).
+By respecting consumer demands for transparency, brands increase the likelihood that their audience will provide them with more information.
+Their prospects and customers will have confidence in the way this data is used.
+For emailing, for example, first party data, shared voluntarily and demonstrating a genuine interest on the part of the user in the brand’s offer, will result in better open rates… It will therefore result in a better deliverability rate (i.e. fewer emails in the spam box).

 Gamification as a solution for collecting 1st party data

-Gamification (or playable marketing), the application of game mechanics to marketing campaigns, fits in perfectly with companies’ data collection strategies.
-Interactive, fun content is naturally attractive and engaging.
-It is therefore visible and generates more interaction.
+Gamification (or playable marketing), the application of game mechanics to marketing campaigns, fits in perfectly with companies’ data collection strategies.s.
+Un contenu interactif et ludique est naturellement plus attrayant et engageant auprès des utilisateurs.
+Il est donc plus visible et génère plus d’interactions.

-To take part in the game, and hope to win rewards, prospects will be inclined to fill in a form.
+To take part in the game, and hope to win rewards, prospects will be more inclined to fill in a form.
 And therefore to share zero party data.
-But the game mechanics can be effective levers for obtaining information about customers.
+But the game mechanics themselves can be effective levers for obtaining valuable information about your customers.

 Let’s take the example of swiper mechanics which involves scrolling through images according to your preferences.
-It then informs brands about the buying trends and needs of its target.
-This mechanism can use this first party data to make personalised recommendations or segment campaigns.
+It then informs brands about the buying trends and needs of its target audience.
+This mechanism can use this 1st party data to make personalised recommendations or segment future campaigns.

 Example-swiper